groenator/iptvboss-docker/README.md

 # Remove the double quotes around CRONITOR_API_KEY value and replace <your_cronitor_api_key> with your actual Cronitor API key.
 docker run -d -p 5901:5901 -p 6901:6901 --name iptvboss --user $(<your-ID>):$(<your-ID>) -v <your-local-volume>:/headless/IPTVBoss -v <your-local-volume>:/headless/IPTVBoss -e CRONITOR_API_KEY="<your_cronitor_api_key>" iptvboss
 ```

-## Tasks to improve

-- [x] Pushing the docker image to an actual docker registry.
-- [x] Allow user to configure the cron job with it's own schedule.
-At the moment the cron is configured to run every 12h.
-- [ ] Configure IPTVBoss XC to start on boot.
-- [ ] Allow users to use audio within the container.
-- [ ] Start the container defining your own user.
-- [ ] Creating a script to configure the cronitor jobs automatically without re-create the job is they are already available in the account.

 **Note:** *Currently, anytime the container is restarted it will re-create the cronitor job.
 If that's the case, delete the old jobs and use the new ones.
 Run `crontab -l` inside the docker container to see the cronitor job ID and compare it with the cronitor.io dashboard.*